Jaeger2305/richard-webb-cli/docs/basics/API-skills.md

 ## Skills
-Primarily skilled in Node, Vue, Mongo, REST APIs and containerisation
+Primarily skilled in Node, Vue, Mongo, REST APIs and containerisation, but I always carefully choose the tool to fit the project and circumstances.